aivantg/airtable-schema-generator/README.md

 Besides organizing your code's interactions with airtable via helper functions, the package also makes Airtable records easier to work with!
 The file `schema.js` contains mappings from Airtable Column Names to a more javascript-y version of them.
 For example, "First Name" becomes "firstName".
 It's aware of linked records as well; "Project Group" (which might be a one-to-one linked record column) will become "projectGroupId".

 In your codebase, you can use the javascript-y names, and the provided `airtable.js` file will automatically transform them to and from the actual Airtable column names!
+See more [here](#record-transformations)

+Take a look at `schema.js` after you generate the files to get a sense of what the record transformations looks like for your Airtable base.
+Also explore `request.js` to see what functions you will be interacting with.

 ## Installation